 More commonly, consistent exposure to the body and beauty ideals presented in the media will result in some discontentment with one’s appearance and body image.
 This dissatisfaction can cause a person to make attempts at making their appearance more consistent with the media ideal, and can affect self-esteem and confidence, your thoughts and beliefs about how you measure up, or how you interact with others and the environment.

-Body Image, Obesity, and the “Health at Every Size” Movement
+Body Image, Body Weight, and the “Health at Every Size” Movement

-The unattainable standard of beauty and body image (the thin ideal) presented in the media is more noticeable than ever at a time when more and more people are being described as overweight or obese.
-In fact, approximately one-third of the US population is overweight, and another third of the population are obese, according to current health standards (Body Mass Index or BMI).
-Individuals who are overweight or obese are more likely to experience body dissatisfaction and are at a higher risk of developing symptoms of depression.
-Weight-related stigma has been identified as a significant factor affecting the well-being of those who are overweight and obese, with biases and even discriminatory treatment occurring across various social settings.
+The unattainable standard of beauty and body image (the thin ideal) presented in the media is more noticeable than ever at a time when more people are generally larger.
+The average clothing size of a woman in the US is size 16.
+Individuals in larger bodies are more likely to experience body dissatisfaction and are at a higher risk of developing symptoms of depression.
+Weight-related stigma has been identified as a significant factor affecting the well-being of people in larger bodies, with biases and even discriminatory treatment occurring across various social settings.

 Negative body image, health concerns, or stigma may encourage a person to engage in weight loss efforts ranging from diet and exercise, to more extreme interventions such as bariatric surgery.
 Although weight loss is associated with improvements in body image for some people, it is extremely difficult to maintain weight loss, especially when it is the result of a highly restrictive or extreme diet and/or exercise program.
 Unfortunately, negative body image may return as the result of gaining weight back, resulting in a vicious cycle of weight loss vs. regain, and self-acceptance vs. self-loathing.

-The Health at Every Size (HAES) approach comes out of a movement toward acceptance of all body shapes, sizes, and weights, with an emphasis on the facts that (1) there are a wide range of reasons a person may be overweight or obese, and (2) not all overweight or obese individuals are “unhealthy,” and not all normal weight or thin individuals are “healthy.”
-This movement emphasizes and rises against the discrimination and stigma present in society toward overweight or obese people.
+The Health at Every Size (HAES) approach comes out of a movement toward acceptance of all body shapes, sizes, and weights, with an emphasis on the facts that (1) there are a wide range of reasons a person may in a larger body, and (2) not all individuals in larger bodies are “unhealthy,” and not all people in smaller bodies are “healthy.”
+This movement emphasizes and rises against the discrimination and stigma present in society toward people in larger bodies.

 The principles of this movement are summarized here: